noec764/erpnext/docs/dooks/human-resources/appraisal.md

 <!-- add-breadcrumbs -->
 # Appraisal

-In Dooks, you can manage Employee Appraisals by creating an Appraisal Template for each role with the parameters that define the performance by giving appropriate weightage to each parameter.
+In Dokie, you can manage Employee Appraisals by creating an Appraisal Template for each role with the parameters that define the performance by giving appropriate weightage to each parameter.